-Oftentimes, our Excel datasheet contains unnecessary characters which we may want to remove.
-In this article, I’ll show you 5 easy and simple ways how to remove specific characters in Excel.
+Oftentimes, our Excel datasheet contains unnecessary characters that we may want to remove.
+In this article, I’ll show you 5 easy and simple ways to remove specific characters in Excel.

-5 Simple Ways to Remove Specific Characters in Excel
+How to Remove Specific Characters in Excel: 5 Quick Ways

 In the following, I have described 5 simple ways to remove specific characters in Excel.
 Follow the instructions below.